 We've reviewed over 50 mice, most of which are gaming mice, and below are our top picks for the best mice for gaming.
 If you're looking for a mouse that's not entirely dedicated to gaming, see our recommendations for the best mice, the best wireless mice, and the best wireless gaming mice.

 The best gaming mouse we've reviewed is the Razer Viper Ultimate.
 This mouse has outstanding performance and has a great shape that's almost suitable for everyone.
 It comes with a charging dock where you can store its dedicated receiver, which is a nice touch.
 It's a very well-built mouse that offers two side buttons on both sides of the mouse.
-Razer also greatly improved its cables, making the Viper Ultimate's lightweight and doesn't keep kinks.
+Razer also greatly improved its cables; this one is lightweight and doesn't keep kinks.

 This wireless mouse has some of the lowest latency we've seen, whether it's used wired or wirelessly.
 This mouse is quite impressive and most competitive gamers won't notice any delay when using it.
 It also has an excellent CPI range, which can be customized to your preference in the Synapse software.
 This mouse is also one of the best mice for FPS gaming.

 However, the design of this mouse might not be ideal for people with very large hands, unless you plan on gripping it with your fingertips.
 On the other hand, all hand sizes should be able to grip it one way or another, but it might not be your preferred grip.
 This mouse is also often compared to the Logitech G Pro Wireless as its main competitor.
 This mouse offers amazing performance on top of getting rid of the clutter of a cable.